 Schools almost out for the summer and it’s nearly time to keep the kids entertained with lots of activities and food and drink.

-Here are some healthy food and drink treats you can look forward to dishing up on your camping trip, beach day out or picnic for your treasured ones this summer as eating healthily can be good for your overall health and lifestyle.
+Here are some healthy food and drink treats you can look forward to dishing up on your camping trip in the campgrounds in Phoenix, beach day out or picnic for your treasured ones this summer as eating healthily can be good for your overall health and lifestyle.

 How to encourage healthy drinks

 Instead of going to the supermarket to buy your children their favourite drinks like Coke, Lemonade or Fanta why not encourage them to drink water as this is sugar free and the best way to quench a thirst during those hot summer days.

 Keep chilled water accessible in the fridge or pack some in your picnic basket.
 Why not add some lemon slices, lime or orange slices to give it some flavour.

 Low fat milk is a good source of protein and nutrients, such as calcium and vitamin B12.
 These help build strong teeth and bones.
 Low fat milk contains the same level of nutrients as whole milk, but with less saturated fat.
 Plain low fat milk is best, although flavoured low fat milks are ok too.
 Have fun with the kids by creating your own flavoured milk drinks at home by adding fruit and whipping up a fruit smoothie with some of their favourite fruits such as strawberries, bananas and oranges.

 This dish easy to prepare and can be used as a base for a healthy salad that can contain whatever veg children choose.
 Couscous can be served warm as a side dish for stews and curries or cold as a salad – it is perfect cooked the day before for picnics and lunchboxes.